 The third abundance index is derived from the ongoing StRS survey; index values are updated annually as part of the MP application.
-The StRS survey was initiated in 2003 and follows a depth and area stratified random sampling design.
+The StRS survey was initiated in 2003 and follows a depth and area stratified random sampling design (Lacko et al. 2021).
 The offshore survey area is partitioned into five spatial strata, each with three depth strata, for a total of 15 strata.
 The stratified random sampling mean index value and 95% confidence intervals are calculated using the classical survey stratified random sampling estimator (e.g., Cochran 1977).
-Detailed descriptions of coastwide stratified random survey results are summarized in annual survey reports (e.g., Lacko 2021).
-The StRS survey has relatively tight confidence intervals (Figure 3; coefficient of variation = 5.5 - 10%).
-While the low CVs may be partly due to the survey being designed specifically for Sablefish (as opposed to a multi-species survey), they are assumed to be underestimates of true variability.
-Higher CVs are used when simulating data from OMs during MP evaluation (Johnson et al., in revision).
+Notably, the StRS survey has relatively tight confidence intervals (Figure 2; coefficient of variation (CV) = 5.5 - 10%).
+While such low CVs may be partly due to the survey being designed specifically for Sablefish (as opposed to a multi-species survey), they are assumed to be underestimates of true variability.
+Higher CVs derived from each OM's survey index residual error are used when simulating data during MP evaluation (Johnson et al. 2025).